 \textbf{Proof of Theorem \ref{teo:ver}.} For $\nu \in \mathcal{V}$ define its right-continuous inverse (cf.\ \cite[Ch.\ 0, Sec.\ 4]{RY}) \beq \tau^\nu(\xi):=\inf\{t\geq 0 \ | \ \nu_t > \xi\}, \qquad \xi\geq 0. \enq The process $\tau^\nu:=\{\tau^\nu(\xi),\ \xi \geq 0\}$ has increasing, right-continuous sample paths and hence it admits left-limits \beq \tau^\nu_{-}(\xi):=\inf\{t\geq 0 \ | \ \nu_t \geq \xi\}, \qquad \xi\geq 0. \enq The set of points $\xi\in\R^+$ at which $\tau^\nu(\xi)(\omega) \neq \tau^\nu_{-}(\xi)(\omega)$ is a.s.\ countable for a.e.~$\omega\in\Omega$.

 Since $\nu$ is right-continuous and $\tau^\nu(\xi)$ is the first entry time of an open set, it is an $(\Fc_{t+})$-stopping time for any given and fixed $\xi \geq 0$.
-However $(\Fc_t)_{t\ge0}$ is right-continuous (cf.~Section \ref{sec:IrrInvProb}) and hence $\tau^\nu(\xi)$ is an $(\Fc_{t})$-stopping time.
+However, $(\Fc_t)_{t\ge0}$ is right-continuous (cf.~Section \ref{sec:IrrInvProb}), hence $\tau^\nu(\xi)$ is an $(\Fc_{t})$-stopping time.
 Moreover, $\tau^\nu_{-}(\xi)$ is the first entry time of the right-continuous process $\nu$ into a closed set and hence it is an $(\Fc_{t})$-stopping time as well for any $\xi \geq 0$.
-It then follows by \eqref{superarmonic1} that
+It then follows by the superharmonic characterization of $v$ that

 for any $\xi \geq 0$ and $(x,y,q)\in\Oc$.
-Then for any $(x,y,z)\in\Oc$, taking $\xi=q-z$, $q\ge z$ in \eqref{ooi} and recalling \eqref{Phi}, \eqref{varPhi} and \eqref{U} we obtain
+Then, for any $(x,y,z)\in\Oc$, taking $\xi=q-z$, $q\ge z$ in \eqref{ooi} and recalling \eqref{Phi}, \eqref{varPhi}, and \eqref{U}, we obtain

 where we have used that $v(\,\cdot\,,\zeta;\,\cdot\,)\geq -\zeta$ (cf.\ Proposition \ref{prop:v}) in the second inequality.
 We now claim (and we will prove it later) that we can apply Fubini-Tonelli's Theorem in the last expression of \eqref{verifico1} to obtain